-This podcast really helped me re-evaluate the way I looked at my personal success and self worth as a reflection of my level of success.
+This podcast helped me re-evaluate the way I looked at my personal success and self-worth as a reflection of my level of success.
 The section about grit gave me a more healthy way to look at failure along with the article below from 99U.

 Growth mentality.
 Disconnecting your failures with your self worth and realizing that you need to fail (and learn from that failure) in order to grow into the person you want to be.
 Each failure is a step closer to success.

-This article helped me in a time when I was paralyzed by fear of failure.
+This article helps me everytime I’m paralyzed by fear of failure.

 Time and Burnout

 I’m one of those always busy, always wanting to be more productive types of people.
 Being a work-a-holic and burning out were badges of honor.
 Around 25, my body stopped keeping up and I had to figure out another way These articles and books helped me reframe my mindset on work and how I use my time.

 Make Time is not about productivity, life hacks, or time-saving tricks.
 It’s about creating time for what matters by rethinking the defaults of constant busyness and distraction.